David-Aanye/3_Tier_Architecture_Terraform_Project/README.md

 I. Configure S3 backend to store terraform state and state locking

-J. Configured security groups (Database-Tier allows traffic only from a App-tier sg, App-Tier allows traffic only from internal load balancer(ILB) sg, ILB allows traffic only from Web-Tier Sg, Web-Tier allows traffic only from external LB)
+J. Configured security groups (Database-Tier sg allows traffic only from a App-tier sg id on port 3306, App-Tier sg allows traffic only from internal load balancer(ILB) sg id on port 4000, ILB sg allows traffic only from Web-Tier sg id on port 80, Web-Tier sg allows traffic only from external LB sg id on port 80, external LB allows traffic from anywhere on port 80)

 K. Monitoring resources using terraform
 1. Vpc flow logs, external load balancer access and connection logs,